blogarithms/blogarithms.github.io/_posts/2019-01-18-python-love-hate.md

 *(Maybe I'll write an article on that, too in the future)*

-I've seen some super awesome python modules been developed by the community.
+I've seen some super awesome python modules being developed by the community.

 From defaultdict, to a python module dedicated to serving XKCD comics, to even <a href="https://github.com/ajalt/fuckitpy">an outrageously named error steamroller</a>, the community for python never disappoints.